Kuomintang in Burma: Burmese anxieties

 The Burmese government feared that the presence of the anti-communist KMT troops on its borders would antagonize Communist China and provide it with an excuse to invade Burma.
 Indeed, at a time when the Korean War that involved the United States and China was ongoing, such a fear was not unfounded.
 On its part, Communist China was concerned that the United States might open a second front in its southern provinces by using Burma as a base of operations and the KMT troops as a nucleus for an invasion army.
 Indeed, China's policies in the early 1950s justified Burma's anxieties.
 First, Communist China's promulgation and subsequent creation of an autonomous state for the Chinese Shans was an apparent attempt to foster separatist tendencies of the Burmese Shans and attract them to China.
 Second, since its victory in the Chinese civil war, Communist China had been giving advice and supplies to the Burmese Communists and allowed them to use Chinese territory as a military and political training center.
 Third, China displayed its belligerence in Yunnan Province by amassing an estimated 200,000 troops, as well as building and repairing roads that led to Burma.
 Finally, Communist China made claims on territories on the 1,500 mile Sino-Burmese border that both sides had yet to officially demarcate.
+Estimating that Communist China would need mere weeks and only 50,000 troops to occupy Northern Burma, the United States soon began seeking ways to de-escalate the situation.
 Fortunately, despite China's militancy, Burma's fears did not materialize as Beijing acted with restraint toward Burma during the entire KMT crisis period.
 In turn, Rangoon was careful to keep Beijing informed of the KMT issue.